AStoychev/django-webSocket/README.md

 # django webSocket
- This is simple real tiche chat with django and webSocket
+ This is simple real time chat with django and webSocket